samskivert/inoutapp/README.md

 # Input/Output

-A simple mobile-friendly webapp for tracking of things you want to put into your head: books to read, games to play, movies to watch, etc. The web version also supports a daily journal, which is not yet implemented in this mobile version.
+A simple mobile app for tracking of things you want to put into your head: books to read, games to play, movies to watch, etc. The web version also supports a daily journal, which is not yet implemented in this mobile version.
 TODO!

 ## Building